lalz93/Binder5/README.md

 # Jupyter Dash

-This repo was cloned in order to develop a Binder for my application, available on Notebook folder titled as Appdash.
+This repo was cloned in order to develop a Binder for my application, available on Notebook folder titled as Appdash, and the link is here: https://mybinder.org/v2/gh/lalz93/Binder5/master .